-Andy Himebaugh is an associate at Irwin IP.
-Andy’s practice focuses primarily on post-grant proceedings with the Patent Trial and Appeal Board; patent and trademark litigation in U.S. Federal District Courts; and monetization of intellectual property; and other areas of intellectual property.
+Andy Himebaugh is an associate who joined Irwin IP in October of 2020 after being a summer associate at the firm in the summer of 2019.
+Andy’s practice focuses primarily on post-grant proceedings with the Patent Trial and Appeal Board; patent and trademark litigation in U.S. Federal District Courts; appeal practice before the Court of Appeals for the Federal Circuit; and monetization of intellectual property.